Graph-Based Minimum Dwell Time and Average Dwell Time Computations for Discrete-Time Switched Linear Systems: Illustrative Examples

 \section{Illustrative Examples}

-We apply the obtained minimum dwell time computation method to two illustrative examples and compare the results with two different methods in literature: The method of Morse given in \cite{Morse_itac_96}, which finds a minimum dwell time guaranteeing each subsystem to be contractive, and the method of Geromel \& Colaneri given in \cite{geromel_colaneri_06}, which uses an LMI approach based on a multiple Lyapunov function technique.
-We skip the comparison of the obtained average dwell time computation to other methods in literature since the methods for the average dwell time computation in literature either requires a specified convergence rate as in \cite{Zhang_09} or exist in mode-dependent form as in \cite{Zhang_13}, namely for each subsystem a certain average dwell time condition is imposed. \begin{example} Consider a switched system consisting of four linear subsystems whose matrices are given by
+We apply the obtained minimum dwell time computation method to two illustrative examples and compare the results with two different methods in {the} literature: The method {given by Morse} in \cite{Morse_itac_96}, which finds a minimum dwell time guaranteeing each subsystem to be contractive, and the method {given by Geromel} \& Colaneri in \cite{geromel_colaneri_06}, which uses linear matrix inequalities based on a multiple Lyapunov function technique.
+We skip the comparison of the obtained average dwell time computation {with} other methods in {the} literature since {they} either require a specified convergence rate as in \cite{Zhang_09} or they refer to in mode-dependent form as in \cite{Zhang_13}, namely for each subsystem a certain average dwell time condition is imposed. \begin{example} Consider a switched system consisting of four linear subsystems whose matrices are given by

 Here,

 and